empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 `nohup .../CLEED_DIS/BIN/csearch -i Ni111_2x2O.inp 1> out 2> err & `

-In the above example each iteration takes about 90-100s (2.4 GHz Linux PC), the final R factor after convergence should be around 0.1322 and it takes around 183 iteration to get there from the start geometry specified in `Ni111_2x2O.inp` (see $\ast$.log file, which is also included).
+In the above example each iteration takes about 90-100s (2.4 GHz Linux PC), the final R factor after convergence should be around 0.1322 and it takes around 183 iteration to get there from the start geometry specified in `Ni111_2x2O.inp` (see $`\ast`$.log file, which is also included).
 The example in NICU leads to an R factor of 0.0633 after 63 iterations (around 15 s cpu time per iteration).

-All information necessary to restart the search at the current position is stored in `*.ver`.If the search stops for any reason, e.g. because it has reached the limit of iterations (currently 2000), it can be restarted by:
+All information necessary to restart the search at the current position is stored in $`\ast`$`.ver`.If the search stops for any reason, e.g. because it has reached the limit of iterations (currently 2000), it can be restarted by:

 `nohup  /CLEED_DIS/BIN/csearch -i Ni111_2x2O.inp -v Ni111_2x2O.ver 1> out 2> err &`